 What Is Breast Reduction?

-A breast reduction is a surgical operation at Sargent Plastic Surgery in Salt Lake City and Bountiful, Utah, designed to reduce the size of large pendulous breasts that may be disproportionate to your body and cause discomfort.
+A breast reduction is a surgical operation designed to reduce the size of large pendulous breasts that may be disproportionate to your body and cause discomfort.
 This procedure is called a Reduction Mammaplasty and removes excess breast tissue and skin as well as lifting the breasts.
-Breasts that are too large can limit your physical activity, cause discomfort and mental anxiety.
+Breasts that are too large can limit your physical activity, cause discomfort, and/or cause mental anxiety.
 Breast reduction can correct the symptoms, resulting in a better-proportioned breast, enhancing a woman’s body image and self-confidence.

 Am I A Candidate For Breast Reduction?